JeffWalton-PSC/psc-dashboard/README.md

 # psc-dashboard
-A streamlit dashboard to display and provide institutional data at PAul Smith's College.
+A streamlit dashboard to display and provide institutional data at Paul Smith's College.